 The current political crisis and the COVID pandemic have affected many young people in the country.
 Young people in the country these days are out of school and seeking employment.
 Many are not ready to be employed or do not have the important skills to be employable.
 This alternative learning program for the youth hopes to address the gaps in education, skills formation and youth employment.
 After the training program, the youth will hopefully be able to find internships and work in different businesses or organizations inside or outside Myitkyina.

-The enter is a partnership with the Pinyar Thagar Academy, the Advance Accounting Institute, the Confide Psychological Services and the Columban Missionaries.
-The enter has a computer room, library, office and a counseling room.
-A total of 27 students enrolled in the center’s three month-long training program which covers the following subjects: basic English skills, basic computer skills, basic accounting skills, work and life skills.
+The center is a partnership with the Pinyar Thagar Academy, the Advance Accounting Institute, the Confide Psychological Services and the Columban Missionaries.
+The center has a computer room, library, office and counseling room.
+A total of 27 students enrolled in the center’s three-month-long training program which covers the following subjects: basic English skills, basic computer skills, basic accounting skills, work and life skills.
 The enter will also provide counseling services and psychological education classes.
-The enter is also guided by the values of Service, Leadership, Resilience and Community.
+The center is also guided by the values of Service, Leadership, Resilience and Community.

 Thank you for helping us to assist young people in bringing their dreams to life.

 Columban Fr.
 Kurt Zion Pala lives and works in Myanmar.